GUIDED • 1/2 Day • €25 PER PERSON

-- Soup – Incorporating colorful vegetables and handfuls of fresh herbs, we often drizzle fresh lemon juice onto our steaming-hot soup.
-Emanuela often makes cabbage or fish-based soups with her students, but the possibilities are practically endless.
+- Soups – Incorporating colorful vegetables and handfuls of fresh herbs, we often drizzle fresh lemon juice to our steaming-hot soup.
+Emanuela often makes cabbage or fish-based soups with her students, but the possible combinations are endless.
 It’s also common in Albania to serve a sprig of green onion on the side, so that you can nibble on it as you enjoy the soup.

 Please let us know if you have any dietary restrictions, allergies, or preferences.

 3-100 People – €20 Per Person

 Please note: we require a 2 person minimum to book this tour.